 - Vinobha Bhave introduced voluntary redistribution of farm-lands to poor landless farmers for their economic well-being.
-This act was known as 'Bhoodan'. - This Bhoodan-Gramdan movement initiated by Vinobha Bhave is also known as the Blood-less Revolution. - Vinobha Bhave while delivering a lecture at Pochampalli in Andhra Pradesh to spread Gandhiji's message, when some poor villagers demanded some land for their economic well being.
-Suddenly Shri Ram Chandra Reddy stood up and offered 80 acres of land to be distributed amongst 80 landless villagers.
+This act was known as 'Bhoodan'. - This Bhoodan-Gramdan movement initiated by Vinobha Bhave is also known as the Blood-less Revolution. - Some poor villagers demanded land for their economic well-being during Vinobha Bhave's lecture at Pochampalli in Andhra Pradesh.
+Amidst this Shri Ram Chandra Reddy stood up and offered 80 acres of land to be distributed amongst 80 landless villagers.
 This act was known as 'Bhoodan'. - This idea was widely introduced all over the country and some zamindars, owners of many villages offered to distribute some villages among the landless.
 It was known as Gramdan.